The Health Centre, Claris

 - Medical consulting rooms, reception / office area, waiting room, toilet / shower facilities, an emergency treatment area and X-ray facilities.

-- A short stay area which includes a kitchen, bathroom, and a bed for emergency and overnight care should the weather deteriorate and aircraft cannot land.
+- A short stay area which includes a kitchen, bathroom, and a bed for emergency and overnight care when the weather deteriorates, and aircraft are unable to land.
 It also doubles as a birthing unit in special circumstances.

-The Nurses Cottage was originally built in 1954 as a clinic and accommodation for the then Public Health Nurse employed by the Auckland Hospital Board.
-In 1995 the Auckland Area Health Board donated the cottage to the Health Trust.
-The building has been upgraded and refurbished several times over the intervening years: In 1996 with the assistance a grant from the Ministry of Health, and in 2006 with a grant from the ASB Community Trust.
+The original cottage has been upgraded and refurbished several times over the intervening years: In 1996 with the assistance a grant from the Ministry of Health, and in 2006 with a grant from the ASB Community Trust.
+Later grants from Auckland Council enabled installation of better access for both foot-traffic and wheel-chair ambulance liaison.

-The cottage is a multi-use facility allowing easy access to health care for the North Barrier residents and visitors – many of whom arrive by boat.
-Primarily it provides a base for the island’s northern Rural Nurse with the doctor holding a weekly clinic.
-However similar to the centre at Claris it also has the ability to hold patients needing observation or transfer.
+The cottage is a multi-use facility allowing access to health care for the North Barrier residents and visitors – many of whom arrive by boat.
+Primarily it provides a base for the island’s northern Rural Nurse Specialists with the doctor holding a weekly clinic.
+However, like the centre at Claris it is designed such that it can host patients needing observation or transfer.
 It is also used for small group meetings and contains a community renal dialysis machine.

 The cottage has an inverter and battery system for power generation.
-Solar & LPG gas for hot water and cooking.
-A wood burning fire provides heating.
+Solar & LPG gas for hot water, heating and cooking.